| CHAPTER

 Kincheloe, himself.
 Thus, research citing Kincheloe’s bricolage is analyzed in this study in relation to his advanced

+conceptualization, and his process is described and clarified.
 Statement of the Problem Bricolage is being used as a research methodology in many

 disciplines, including education today, but there is little guidance and few historical examples for conducting rigorous inquiries.